 The temple is standard in its plan.
 A monumental gateway called a pylon leads into an open-air forecourt followed by a columned hall, called a hypostyle hall.
 Two transversal chambers lie beyond which served as halls for offerings.

 At the far end of the temple is the sanctuary, where the cult image of the god was kept.
-A partly rock-cut chapel to the Nubian god Dedwen lies to the south-west, and a small chapel, likely built by Ptolemy IX in the 2nd century BC, is located to the north-east.
+A partly rock-cut chapel to the Nubian god Dedwen but most modern opinions tend to be the birth house (Mamizi) of the temple, and a small chapel, likely built by Ptolemy IX in the 2nd century BC.